tarekziade/molotov/docs/source/fixtures.rst

 Fixtures
 ========

-Molotov provides 4 decorators to deal with test fixtures:
+Molotov provides some decorators to deal with test fixtures:

 - **@global_setup()** called once when the test starts, before processes and workers are created.
 Receives the arguments used to start Molotov.
 The decorated